danfoy/danfoy-2019/README.md

 - [Babel](https://babeljs.io) compilation from ES6 -> ES5
 - [UglifyJS](http://lisperator.net/uglifyjs/) for ES minification and sourcemapping
 - Migration to [Gulp 4](https://medium.com/gulpjs/version-4-now-default-92c6cd4beb45)
+- Fancy scrolling effects with [ScrollMagic](http://scrollmagic.io)

 I write a new WordPress theme for my site every other year or so.
 The last version focused on improving the way photos and galleries were displayed, using WordPress's Post Format features.
-In the projects I've done between then and now have all used build systems, initially [Grunt](https://gruntjs.com/) and now mainly [Gulp](https://gulpjs.com)) (I consider [WebPack](https://webpack.js.org/) to be an awkward fit for WordPress).
+In the projects I've done between then and now have all used build systems, initially [Grunt](https://gruntjs.com/) and now mainly [Gulp](https://gulpjs.com) (I consider [WebPack](https://webpack.js.org/) to be an awkward fit for WordPress).
 As my projects become increasingly modularized, my own site has become increasingly painful to maintain and upgrade.
 So, time for a new ground-up rewrite.